gutenbergtools/gutenbergsite/site/index.md

 {% include latest_books_template.html %}

 **Planned service change** In late April 2021, www.gutenberg.org plans to remove unencrypted access (http), and will only offer https.
-The collection remains available from mirrors, as well as via unencrypted ftp and rsync.
+This should not have any impact on people using regular web browsers, tablets or phones to access Project Gutenberg.

 **No fee or registration!** Everything from Project Gutenberg is gratis, libre, and completely without cost to readers.
-If you find Project Gutenberg useful, please consider a small donation, to help Project Gutenberg digitize more books, maintain its online presence, and improve Project Gutenberg programs and offerings.
+If you find Project Gutenberg useful, please consider a small donation to help Project Gutenberg digitize more books, maintain its online presence, and improve Project Gutenberg programs and offerings.
 Other ways to help include digitizing, proofreading and formatting, or reporting errors.

 **No special apps needed!** Project Gutenberg eBooks require no special apps to read, just the regular Web browsers or eBook readers that are included with computers and mobile devices.
 There have been reports of sites that charge fees for custom apps, or for the same eBooks that are freely available from Project Gutenberg.
 Some of the apps might have worthwhile features, but none are required to enjoy Project Gutenberg eBooks.